-The Board as currently composed, is not comprised of a majority of independent Directors.
-Four out of 9 Directors are independent.
+The Corporation has a controlling shareholder.
+The Board, as currently composed, is not comprised of a majority of independent Directors.
+Three out of 8 Directors are independent.
 To facilitate the Board's exercise of independent judgment in carrying out its responsibilities, the independent Directors conduct in camera sessions, independent of management and also independently from non-independent Directors.
-The independent Directors conducted several in camera sessions, independent of management and non-independent Directors, during the past fiscal year.
-During the fiscal year, an in camera session of the independent Directors only has been systematically scheduled at each Board meeting.
+The independent Directors conducted some in camera sessions, independent of management and non-independent Directors, during the past fiscal year.
+During the fiscal year, an in camera session of the independent Directors only has been periodically scheduled at each Board meeting.
 None of the independent Directors work in the day-to-day operations of the Corporation or any of its subsidiaries, or are party to any material contract with the Corporation or any of its subsidiaries or receive any fees from the Corporation or its subsidiaries other than Directors' fees, expenses and dividends when applicable.

 Mr. Daniel Desjardins is a member of the Board of Transat A.T.
 Inc. (TSX: TRZ.TO).
-Ms. Dahra Granovsky sits on the board of directors of Hammond Power Solutions (TSX: HPS).
 Mr. Edward Kernaghan is a member of the Board of Directors of Exco Technologies Ltd. (TSX: XTC), Black Diamond Group Ltd. (TSX: BDI) and Obsidian Energy Inc. (TSX: OBE).
-Ms. Suzanne Blanchet sits on the board of GDI Integrated e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+Ms. Suzanne Blanchet sits on the board of GDI Integrated Facility e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently financial year. completed lf the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors.